 We are extremely proud to partner with OneTreePlanted.
-Every product purchased by you equals a tree planted by us.
+Every sale made by you equals a tree planted by us.
 This helps give back to the environment, create a healthier climate, protect biodiversity and support reforestation efforts around the world.

 One Tree Planted is a non-profit environmental charity on a mission of global reforestation.
 Where trees are planted in North America, Latin America, Africa, and Asia.

 HOW IT WORKS?

 Trees help clean the air we breathe, filter the water we drink, and provide habitat to over 80% of the world's terrestrial biodiversity.

 Forests provide jobs to over 1.6 billion people, absorb harmful carbon from the atmosphere, and are key ingredients in 25% of all medicines.
 Did you ever taken an Aspirin?
 It comes from the bark of a tree!